cloudera/hue/docs/sdk/sdk.md

 * finds the "view" element and removes its ID
 * applies all its linkers (we'll get to this in a sec)
 * applies all its filters (ditto)
-* finds any toolbar elements in the response and passes them along to JBrowser to add to its header
+* finds any toolbar elements in the response and passes them along to JFrame.Browser to add to its header
 * injects the HTML into the main content area, destroying the old content

 It's unlikely that you'll write your own, so we'll not cover how to do that in this tutorial, but it's useful to know what's going on.
 In the SDK we only have two other renderers; Alert and Prompt.
 These are their own renderers because they don't do the things listed above.
 The alert renderer, for example, displays an alert above the previous content and when the user dismisses it they are looking at the previous state.
 The prompt renderer is similar, except that the "Cancel" button restores the previous state, while the "Ok" button submits the form in the prompt and loads a new page (using the default renderer).